Nipuni-Jayathilaka/mini-game/README.md

 # MINI-GAME
-This is a simple game clone made for the game world
+This is a simple game clone made for the game world using the following tech stack.

+## Tech stack
+* HTML
+* CSS
+* SCSS
+* Java Script

 ## How to copy this repo
 * Open the terminal at the place where we want to clone the project.